 Herb Gardening Basics

 Herbs are generally not fussy plants.
 They can be grown in every climate.
 Many of the most common herbs hail from Mediterranean climates.
 Annual, biennial, and perennial herbs are available.
 Annuals complete their life cycle in one year.
-Biennials require two years.
+However, Biennials require two years.
 Perennials live for several years.
 Herbs also grow in many forms.
 Sizes range from tiny creeping annuals to trees.

 Types of Herb Gardens

 Herb gardens can be formal or informal in design.
 They can be part of a flower or vegetable garden.
-You may choose to grow a medicinal, culinary, or tea garden.
+You may also choose to grow a medicinal, culinary, or tea garden.
 Your garden may be designed with a color theme or for fragrance.
 Perhaps you would like a garden for crafting herbs that can be used to make potpourri, wreaths, and dyes.
 Victorian, Biblical, aphrodisiac, and wild gardens are also popular.
 Herbs flourish when grown indoors or hydroponically as well as in garden beds and pots.
 Herbs grow very well in containers.

 When deciding what type of herb garden that you would like to grow, consider the following: Is your garden going to be in the sun or shade?
 Is it a dry or moist climate and site?
 How much do you want to spend?
 How much effort do you want to exert?

-Design your garden.
 Is it part of a larger garden?
 Is it part of your general landscaping?
 How do you want to arrange it?
 Would you like a heart shaped herb garden?
 Have you considered planting it as a medicine wheel?
 Some herb gardens are planted with respect to body systems or in a circle.

-Consider plant characteristics – some plants that are annuals in the warm south are perennials in the north and vice versa.
+Some plants that are annuals in the warm south are perennials in the north and vice versa.
 Seed packet instructions that recommend a sunny location may work in Vermont, while that same herb planted in a hot Florida climate might need some shade.

 Mulch conserves moisture, reduces the growth of weeds and can decompose to nourish your garden.
 Use plenty of mulch.

 Consider the type of roots of your plants.
 Are they invasive, such as mint?
 Is there a big single taproot that will need deep soil?
 Many medicinal plants are weeds.
 Plant in appropriate places or they may take over your garden.
-I once planted a fine stand of nettles.
+Consequently, I once planted a fine stand of nettles.
 My husband came in one day; he was quite pleased with himself.
 He said.
 “Your garden was full of nettles.
 I just weeded them out for you.”
 I had failed to tell him that nettles are one of the most useful herbs that grow and that I had planted the nettles.

 Commercially grown plants often have chemical fertilizers used.
 Growing organic herbs benefits you, the plants, and the environment.
 Commercial plants are sometimes bigger but not necessarily healthier.
 Nutrients are highest in fresh plants.

 Just like fresh veggies taste best, fresh herbs taste best.
-Homegrown herbs are inexpensive.
-You will have a great variety of flavors and medicine at your fingertips if you grow your own herbs.
+Typically, homegrown herbs are inexpensive.
+You will also have a great variety of flavors and medicine at your fingertips if you grow your own herbs.
 If you grow a culinary herb garden, you are automatically growing medicinal herbs.
 All gardens are healing intrinsically.
 If you are growing a medicinal garden, think about the types of medicines that you will need.
 Do some research or ask experts.

 By growing an herb garden you will reduce your carbon footprint and have more connections with seasonal cycles.
 You will have beauty, fragrance, and flavor in your life.
 Herb gardens are an excellent addition to a healthy lifestyle.